Layerex/telegram-export-stickers/README.md

   -h, --help            Show this help message and exit -d DIRECTORY, --directory DIRECTORY
-                        Directory to export stickers to --app-id APP_ID       Test credentials are used by default --app-hash APP_HASH   Test credentials are used by default -s, --stickerpacks    Ignored for compatibility
+                        Directory to export stickers to --dont-save-session   Don't save session file (and don't use already saved one) --app-id APP_ID       Test credentials are used by default --app-hash APP_HASH   Test credentials are used by default -s, --stickerpacks    Ignored for compatibility

+Session file is saved to /home/layerex/.local/share/telegram-export-stickers/tg.session
 ```